metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

-- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
-Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
-- `kind` (String) Kind is a string value representing the REST resource this object represents.
-Servers may infer this from the endpoint the client submits requests to.
-Cannot be updated.
-In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `metadata` (Attributes) Standard object's metadata.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--storage--nodes--volume_claim_templates--metadata))
 - `spec` (Attributes) spec defines the desired characteristics of a volume requested by a pod author.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--storage--nodes--volume_claim_templates--spec))
-- `status` (Attributes) status represents the current information/status of a persistent volume claim.
-Read-only.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--storage--nodes--volume_claim_templates--status))

 <a id="nestedatt--spec--storage--nodes--volume_claim_templates--metadata"></a>
 ### Nested Schema for `spec.storage.nodes.volume_claim_templates.metadata`